senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/wit_ai/README.md

 Wit then also recognizes similar sentences it got not trained with like "Wann wird das Paket denn bei mir sein?" as `single_status` intent.

 In addition to intents, Wit can also extract so called entities.
+To train Wit to recognize entities, you can mark a word or expression and choose the entity you want it to be.

 ![Extracted entity](entity.png)